MicrosoftDocs/microsoft-salescopilot-docs/articles/use-sales-copilot-outlook.md

         :::image type="content" source="media/sign-in-crm.png" alt-text="Screenshot showing sign in to your CRM button.":::

-    Once you are signed in, the Sales Copilot pane is populated with personalized action items and relevant CRM information to help you work more efficiently.
+    Once you are signed in, the Copilot for Sales pane is populated with personalized action items and relevant CRM information to help you work more efficiently.

-## Pin the Sales Copilot app
+## Pin the Copilot for Sales app

-To keep Sales Copilot in view as you move through your emails and meetings, pin it so that the app pane stays open.
+To keep Copilot for Sales in view as you move through your emails and meetings, pin it so that the app pane stays open.

 To pin the app, select the pushpin :::image type="icon" source="media/pin-app.png" border="false":::.
 To unpin it, select the pushpin :::image type="icon" source="media/unpin-app.png" border="false"::: again.

-## Anatomy of the Sales Copilot pane
+## Anatomy of the Copilot for Sales pane

 ### Highlights tab